Tutor Support Included

 There is no experience or previous qualifications required for enrolment on this course.
 It is available to all students, of all academic backgrounds.

-*You will have access to the course for 12 months only, after which, you can purchase extensions through your learning platform.
+*You will have access to the course for 12 months only.

 On successful completion of your course you will receive the learndirect Certificate of Completion of Training in Business Management.